camroybal/greywrite/content/thoughts/Emanation.md

 *Note: This area of philosophy has a strong religious flavor.
 Which, while interesting to read about, is not the focus of "Emanation" as it pertains to my exploration of the subject.*

-The arena that I would like to focus my exploration in was originally built by [[Neoplatonists]], namely Ammonius Saccus and his student Plotinus, as well as Proculs (one of the last of the great "Greek" philosophers), somewhere around the 3rd century AD.
+The "Emanation" I would like to focus on was originally coined by [[Neoplatonists]], namely Ammonius Saccus and his student Plotinus, as well as Proculs (one of the last of the great "Greek" philosophers), somewhere around the 3rd century AD.